plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

  - 8GB microSD card (preferably with microSD -> SD adapter)
  - (preferably) RaspberryPi case
  - DC charger with 5V output of **2 Amperes** and with microUSB jack (very common nowadays, as it is used for charging smartphones and tablets).
  - USB keyboard for configuration.
 A mouse is not necessary

+ > Be aware that NOT all the SD cards are compatible with RaspberryPi.
+Refer to the [compatibility list](http://elinux.org/RPi_SD_cards) for the list of compatible/incompatible SD cards.

 <img src="{{ '/assets/img/posts/2015/raspberry-pi-black.jpg' | prepend:site.baseurl }}" alt="RaspberryPi" class="img-responsive img-rounded" />